seanwessmith/seanwessmith.github.io/test/ROI/readme.md

 ROI Calculator
 ----------
-A powerful PHP and jQuery return on investment calculator
+A powerful PHP and jQuery Return on Investment calculator

 Features
 ----------